 The Film Club is a member of the Federation of Film Societies of India and the National Film Archive of India, Pune.
 The Film Club is a recipient of the prestigious Pritiman Sarkar Memorial Award for Best Film Society for the year 1998-99 for 'outstanding contribution in promoting awareness and appreciation of film art'.
 The Film Club received the award again for the year 2007-2008; and for a third time for the year 2018-2019.
 To Commemorate the Birth Centenary of Satyajit Ray (2 May 1921-2021), Founder President of the Federation of Film Societies of India, the IIC Film Club was one of five film societies across India selected for the Satyajit Ray Award for Significant Contributions to the Film Society Movement in India conferred by Federation of Film Societies of India, Central Office in May 2021.

-The Centre has over the years created a space for and has become a platform of choice for documentary filmmakers to present their films; premiere new productions; present experimental works; and show-case works in progress.
-Reflecting the changing patterns in the acceptance and use of the documentary as a tool of debate and contestation, the films presented cover broad areas and commentaries on current issues – social, political, economics; on ecology and conservation policies and practices; and issues of sexuality, migration and identities.
+The Centre has over the years created a space for and has become a platform of choice for documentary filmmakers to present their films; premiere new productions; present experimental works; and show-case works in progress, Reflecting the changing patterns in the acceptance and use of the documentary as a tool of debate and contestation, the films presented cover broad areas and commentaries on current issues – social, political, economics; on ecology and conservation policies and practices; and issues of sexuality, migration and identities.
 The films are usually screened in the presence of the director and followed by discussions from the floor on some of the key issues raised in the films.
 Some of the documentaries have been used as points of debate for panel discussions to follow.

 For a number of years the Centre has also been regularly presenting animation film festivals from India and abroad focusing on both traditional forms of animation as well as digital.
-Often they are accompanied by lecture-demonstrations and workshops conducted by leading animators from India and abroad.